 If the Western alliance is to be strong and united on the issues that matter to all its members then we also must appreciate there are issues where our interests are not at stake and cooperation must be more flexible.
 Germany’s position on Libya and, to a lesser extent America’s, is a perfect example of this.

 It has been said that self-pity destroys everything except itself.
 The self-pity of many in the West about our supposed decline is destroying our chances of being relevant in the multipolar world of the twenty-first century.

-This story originally appeared at Egremont, the official blog of the Tory Reform Group, January 31, 2012.
+This story first appeared at Egremont, the official blog of the Tory Reform Group, January 31, 2012.